-This course will introduce students to the basics of television writing.
-Students will learn to format and write scripts for various types of television programming, both long and short form, including narrative comedy/drama, documentary/reality and/or on-air promos.
+This course will introduce students to the basics of screen writing for television and film.
+Students will learn to format and write scripts for various types of programming, both long and short form, including narrative comedy/ drama, documentary/reality, and/or promos.
 The course will also cover how to write preproduction documents such as show treatments and show bibles.
-(Satisfies Media Writing Elective) - three semester hours
+(Satisfies media writing elective)